Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 PSU Requirements

-Every GPU over $600 here requires at least an 850W PSU.
-The RTX 5090 is a genuine outlier at 575W draw — pair it with nothing less than a 1000W 80+ Gold unit.
-The RTX 5070 Ti and RX 9070 XT both max out around 300W, so an 850W supply is sufficient with headroom.
+Every GPU over $600 on this list requires at least an 850W PSU.
+The RTX 5090 is a genuine outlier at 575W sustained draw — pair it with nothing less than a 1000W 80+ Gold unit.
+The RTX 5070 Ti and RX 9070 XT both peak around 300–304W, so an 850W supply covers them with headroom.

 Ray Tracing vs. Rasterization